Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 - `--http-proxy-username`: Username to authenticate on the proxy
 - `--http-proxy-password`: Password to authenticate on the proxy
 - `--http-proxy-domain`: Domain to authenticate on the proxy
 - `--http`/`--no-http`: Enable/Disable the HTTP proxy
+- `--http-port`: the remote port the HTTP proxy binds to on the server side (default: `0`, meaning a random port is chosen).

 > [!NOTE]
-> This proxy is automatically enabled if the HTTP proxy with NTLM/Kerberos authentication is enabled, or if the SOCKS proxy is configured to use the HTTP proxy (or transitively, the MITM HTTP proxy)
+> This proxy is automatically enabled in these cases:
+> - MITM HTTP proxy is enabled
+> - SOCKS proxy is configured to use the HTTP proxy

 ## HTTP proxy with NTLM/Kerberos authentication

 Some applications require NTLM/Kerberos authentication.

-Given that the goal of the tool is to expose network access to the client as if the request were performed from the host, this proxy aims to transparently respond to NTLM/Kerberos authentication requests.
+This proxy transparently handles NTLM/Kerberos authentication requests, exposing network access to the client as if requests originated from the host.

-> [!NOTE]
-> Because NTLM/Kerberos application authentication requires intercepting traffic (MITM) in order to inject the appropriate headers, this feature is implemented in a dedicated proxy.

-This proxy uses the previously described HTTP proxy as its upstream proxy, in order to handle the system proxy and the proxy authentication if required.
+It uses the previously described HTTP proxy as its upstream proxy to handle system proxy and proxy authentication requirements.

 > [!WARNING]
 > This proxy is only available on Windows.